Set up and use sales tax in QuickBooks Online

 Step 2: Tell QuickBooks where you collect sales tax

-QuickBooks Online keeps track of your province's tax laws to accurately calculate sales tax and returns.
+QuickBooks keeps track of your province's sales tax laws to accurately calculate sales tax and returns.
 If you charge sales tax outside of your province, you can also add other tax agencies you pay.

 If you just signed up to QuickBooks, set up where you charge sales tax for the first time.
+To set up sales tax, follow the steps below:

 Step 4: Double-check your customers' info

-Make sure you have your customers' correct tax status, billing address, and shipping address.
+Make sure you have your customers' correct sales tax status, billing address, and shipping address.
 Here's how to double-check your customers' info in QuickBooks.

 Step 5: Track sales tax from your customers